 Natural Dog Grooming Tips

-Establishing a regular grooming routine with your dog will keep her looking and feeling great.
+A natural dog grooming routine will keep your pet looking and feeling great.
 Starting a regular grooming routine is simple and the experience can be rewarding for you and your dog.
-It gives you an opportunity to spend some quality time with your dog while caring for and maintaining her health.
+It gives you an opportunity to spend some quality time with your dog while caring for and maintaining his or her health.

 During your grooming time you will have the opportunity to check your dog’s overall condition including her skin, eyes, ears, coat and teeth.
 Your dog grooming session is also a nice way to bond with your dog and should be a pleasant experience for you both.